What does SME banking mean for small business (bank accounts)?

 Let’s say you want to apply for a business loan with an alternative lender.
 Since the financial crunch of 2008, SMEs find it difficult to access finance through their bank.
 But, the Bank Referral Scheme, introduced by the government, means business owners can be referred to one of many non-bank lenders.
 The application can be made online within minutes.
 However, when it comes to sending your financial data to the lender, time gets wasted because of the lack of instant access.

-Increase efficiency and safety
+Increase efficiency and safety for your business bank account

 This is why parts of the otherwise very user-friendly process are still handled the old-fashioned way.
 You have to take photos of your bank statements and somebody in a fintech has to spend their time reading them.
 This makes the whole underwriting process longer and more inconvenient.
 In some cases, customers even passed on their online banking login details.
 This is a huge risk for you and your business.
 Until now, banks kept this treasure trove of data locked up, making it difficult for fintechs to improve their services fully.

-Now, with Open Banking in motion, secure APIs allow you to share your financial data instantly, paving the way for lenders to use information such as revenue, profit, and other cash flow data to your benefit.
+Now, with Open Banking in motion, secure APIs allow you to share your financial data instantly, paving the way for lenders to use information such as revenue, profit, and other cash-flow data to your benefit.
 This will help make much faster lending decisions.
 Access to the data can eliminate time in the process.
 So, getting a business loan will be comparable to the five minutes it takes to shop for your travel insurance for Majorca, for example.

 Open up to new opportunities

 Not only will Open Banking back up SMEs.
 It could also strengthen the UK’s economy as a whole.
 Take Nesta’s Open Up Challenge, for example.
 It inspired the creation of apps, tools, and new-generation services that support SMEs.
 In the challenge, ten fintech companies came up with new ideas that could help solve problems faced by SMEs.
 These include cash flow, automated accounting, or tax services.
 This way business owners will learn how to use tech advancements to their benefit.
+Managing eg business-related expenses and business accounts will be easier and smoother.

 Conrad Ford is Chief Executive of Funding Options.
 Funding Options has been selected by HM Treasury to help businesses find finance when they’re unsuccessful with the major banks, as part of the Bank Referral Scheme that launched in November 2016. @FundingOptions